vee-upatising/PCA-GAN/README.md

         * ```png```: Boolean flag, set to True if the data has PNGs to remove alpha layer from images.

   * ## PCA GAN Inference
-    * This notebook is used to perform inference on Generator models trained by the ```PCA GAN Training``` script and interpolate points in the latent space of the Generator model input.
+    * This script is used to perform inference on Generator models trained by the ```PCA GAN Training``` script and interpolate points in the latent space of the Generator model input.
     * The pretrained model provided, ```model.h5```, can be used with this notebook.
     * The interpolation of points can be used to make GIFs of walking through the latent space of the Generator model input such as the GIF in this README.